stepan-lagunovsky/stepan-lagunovsky/README.md

 The react-testing-library is a very light-weight solution for testing React components.
 It helps to avoid including implementation details of your components and rather focus on making your tests give you the confidence for which they are intended.
 As part of this, your testbase becomes maintainable in the long run so refactors of your components (changes to implementation but not functionality) don't break your tests and slow you and your team down.

-### Styled-components

-styled-components allows you to write traditional CSS to style your components in JavaScript by utilising tagged template literals.
-It keeps track of which components are rendered on a page and injects their styles fully automatically.
-It generates unique class names for your styles, so you never have to worry about duplication, overlap or misspellings.
-Styling is tied to a specific component.
-You can style components based on their props or a global theme.
-It handles vendor prefixing automatically.

-### React

-A JavaScript library for building user interfaces.
-It's simple and declarative, it uses just plain JavaScript to build reusable components.

 <!--